Alert

 What does it mean to be an inclusive facility?

-As an inclusive facility, the Four Rivers Environmental Education Center holds inclusion as part of its mission.
-This means that all people, regardless of ability level, are able to engage, enjoy, and learn together.
-Our facility, our programs, our exhibits and our amenities are presented in such a way that everyone can participate together.
+As an inclusive facility, the Four Rivers Environmental Education Center incorporates inclusion into its mission.
+This means that everyone, regardless of ability level, can engage, enjoy and learn together.
+Our facility, programs, exhibits and amenities are presented in a way that allows everyone to participate together.

-What amenities do you offer for the public at the visitor center?
+What amenities do you offer to the public inside the visitor center?

 Yes!
-Adult day programs are able to request any of our field trip or youth group programs.
+Adult day programs are able to request any of our field trips or youth group programs.
 The process will work the same for either type of program.
-Once a request has been submitted via the website the adult day program coordinator will be contacted by our staff, who will work with them to design the program with the appropriate accommodations for the participants.
+Once a request is submitted via the website, our staff will contact the adult day program coordinator and work with them to design the program with appropriate accommodations for the participants.

 How can I request a specific accommodation so that I can fully participate in a program or rental?

-For any facility-specific accommodations you can call the Four Rivers Visitor Center directly at 815-722-9470 and the staff can discuss the options available.
+For any facility-specific accommodations, you can call the Four Rivers visitor center directly at 815-722-9470, and staff can discuss the available options.
 For a program-specific request, you can submit an accommodation request form.
-We ask that you submit any request for accommodations at least 48 hours prior to the start of the program to give our staff the time needed to secure the accommodations.
+Please submit any accommodation request at least 48 hours prior to the start of the program to give our staff time to secure the accommodations.

 Can you accommodate therapeutic school groups?

-Yes, both therapeutic day schools and public inclusion classrooms are encouraged to register for educational programs offered at Four Rivers Environmental Education Center, Isle a la Cache Museum, and Plum Creek Nature Center.
+Yes, both therapeutic day schools and public inclusion classrooms are encouraged to register for educational programs offered at Four Rivers Environmental Education Center, Hidden Oaks Nature Center, Isle a la Cache Museum and Plum Creek Nature Center.
 Once a program is selected and a date reserved, teachers work directly with our naturalist staff to create appropriate accommodations or adaptations needed for the students.
-These accommodations may include social stories, visual resources, auditory resources, adaptive tools, etc. depending on the program, activity, and facility.
+These accommodations may include social stories, visual resources, auditory resources, adaptive tools, etc., depending on the program, activity, and facility.

 Additional resources available for visitors

-Four Rivers communication boards: For those individuals who utilize image boards for communication, this download includes a custom-designed set of boards specific to Four Rivers, the surrounding preserve, and the various subject manner found here including things to do inside, things to do outside, in the water, mammals, bugs, trees/plants, and birds.
+Four Rivers communication boards: For those individuals who utilize image boards for communication, this download includes a custom-designed set of boards specific to Four Rivers, the surrounding preserve and the various subject matter found here, including things to do inside, things to do outside, in the water, mammals, bugs, trees/plants and birds.
 Laminated and bound copies of these boards are also available at the Four Rivers front desk for your use.
+Additional facility-specific communication boards can be found at Hidden Oaks Nature Center, Isle a la Cache Museum and Plum Creek Nature Center.

 Four Rivers visual schedule creator: For those individuals who benefit from the use of a visual schedule, this download includes a visual schedule board and images to help plan a day at Four Rivers.
 A laminated and Velcro copy of this schedule is available for use at the Four Rivers front desk if you are unable to prepare one ahead of time.